nhantd/startup/handbook.for.new.employees.md

 * If you don't have a GitHub account, please sign up on [here](https://github.com/join).
 * If you don't have any permissions to access [Cosmos](https://github.com/cosmos-io), please contact to [Graham Lee](mailto:ghmlee@cosmos.io).

+## BitBucket
+* We have a BitBucket organization and have private projects.
+You should use BitBucket to maintain our private projects.
+* If you don't have a BitBucket account, please sign up on [here](https://bitbucket.org/account/signup/).
+* If you don't have any permissions to access [Cosmos](https://bitbucket.org/cosmosio), please contact to [Graham Lee](mailto:ghmlee@cosmos.io).

 ## Slack
 * We are using [Slack](https://slack.com) to be less busy.
 * You can only sign up to [Cosmos](https://cosmosio.slack.com) with your @cosmos.io email address.